Introduction

 IMP Backpack/Sniper’s Smock/Rocket Bags

 Unique backpacks that hold 7 large items but can be accessed akin to a satchel, meaning you don’t need to take it off your back to access it.
 The Sniper and Rocket bags are Specialist only but on rare occasions they may either have a spare bag they’ll give away, or they won’t use it.
-The IMP backpack is typically only seen in the hands of a Synthetic, but if they get annihilated why not help yourself?
+The IMP backpack is typically only seen in the hands of a Synthetic or a Intelligence Officer, but if they permanently die why not help yourself?

 Grants complete night vision.
 Very few Marine roles get access to it, if they should die you might find it useful, especially in scanning distant areas for deceased Marines.
 However a more combat oriented Marine may find this more useful than you.